A unified framework for equation discovery and dynamic prediction of hysteretic systems: Experiments

-Figure~\ref{fig:hysteresis loops exp2} shows the hysteresis loops learned by the solver-based internal variable learning module.
+Figure \ref{fig:hysteresis loops exp2} shows the hysteresis loops learned by the proposed framework.
 Both configurations can capture qualitative hysteretic behavior, yet the \textit{Hysteresis Discovery} model clearly achieves better accuracy in reconstructing the loop dynamics.
-Table~\ref{tab:equation exp2} lists the explicit forms of the discovered equations, and Table~\ref{tab:nrmse exp2} reports the NRMSE results.
-Figures~\ref{fig:training results exp2} and \ref{fig:testing results exp2} compare the displacement, velocity, and acceleration responses obtained by solving the discovered equations, compared with the corresponding ground-truth responses in the training and testing datasets, respectively.
+Table \ref{tab:equation exp2} lists the explicit forms of the discovered equations, and Table \ref{tab:nrmse exp2} reports the NRMSE results for all methods.
+It can be seen that Weak SINDy improves the response-level accuracy over vanilla SINDy, most notably under \textit{Hysteresis Discovery}, whereas SINDy-PI provides limited gains and becomes less reliable in \textit{Full Equation Discovery}, where the recovered dynamics can deviate substantially from the true responses.

-From these results, it is evident that the proposed framework consistently outperforms SINDy, achieving lower errors and more faithful recovery of the governing equations.
-For SINDy, the pre-defined library was designed to be as consistent as possible with our method: the dynamics motion equation is assumed to be a linear combination of $x$, $\dot{x}$, $z$, and $u$, while the hysteretic link equation is constrained to contain absolute values and their integer powers (from 1 to 5), to provide SINDy with sufficient expressive capacity for capturing nonlinear hysteretic behaviors.
-However, unlike SR, SINDy cannot flexibly capture fractional exponents.

-In particular, both \textit{Hysteresis Discovery} and \textit{Full Equation Discovery} can successfully recover expressions with fractional exponents in Eq.\eqref{complex_structure}, which is generally beyond the capability of library-based approaches such as SINDy.
-By contrast, the \textit{Full Equation Discovery} setting—where both the dynamics motion equation and the hysteretic link equation are unknown—yields slightly lower accuracy than \textit{Hysteresis Discovery}.
-In practice, it is suggested that incorporating some prior knowledge helps improve accuracy and equation discovery performance.
+Figure \ref{fig:training results exp2} and \ref{fig:testing results exp2} compare the displacement, velocity, and acceleration responses obtained by solving the discovered equations, compared with the corresponding ground truth responses in the training and testing datasets, respectively.
+Despite the partial improvement brought by Weak SINDy, both SINDy-PI and Weak SINDy remain constrained by the predefined integer-order candidate library, and therefore fail to recover the fractional-order hysteretic terms.
+As shown in Table \ref{tab:equation exp2}, they tend to introduce spurious integer-power terms as compensation.
+By contrast, our method consistently identifies fractional exponents close to the ground truth and achieves the lowest errors in both training and testing (Table \ref{tab:nrmse exp2}), with \textit{Hysteresis Discovery} remaining more accurate than \textit{Full Equation Discovery} due to the benefit of incorporating prior structural knowledge of dynamics motion equation ($f_\theta$).
+From these results, it is evident that the proposed framework consistently outperforms SINDy-based methods, achieving lower errors and more faithful recovery of the governing equations with fractional exponents.

 \FloatBarrier